 If your soil isn't acidic enough for blueberries to grow, you can raise the pH with ammonium sulphate or organic matter like compost, pine needles, pine bark, oak leaves, or peat moss.

 Step 3: Planting

-Plant or repot your bushes in the late summer or early fall, so the roots have time to develop and spread before the winter.
+Plant or repot your bushes in the late summer or early fall so the roots can develop and spread before the winter.

 Fill your container halfway with azalea or hydrangea potting soil and half with peat moss.
 Thoroughly wet.